matai-2020/kim-WD09/README.md

 Alternatively  leave this last URL empty to use the [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default).

-For this exercise I used this [Gatsby starter with Netlify CMS and Bulma styling](https://www.gatsbyjs.org/starters/netlify-templates/gatsby-starter-netlify-cms/).
+For this exercise I reviewed the available Gatsy themes and used this [Gatsby starter with Netlify CMS and Bulma styling](https://www.gatsbyjs.org/starters/netlify-templates/gatsby-starter-netlify-cms/).

-- Install the [Netlify CLI](https://github.com/netlify/cli) to deploy the site:
+- Install the [Netlify CLI](https://github.com/netlify/cli) to be able to deploy the site:

 `npm install netlify-cli -g`